 Ingredients

-Wheat Daliya – Wheat daliya is also known fada, broken wheat, cracked wheat, godhuma rava, or samba rava.
-It is a healthy alternative to rice as it has more fibers and fewer calories as compared to rice.
-It is also packed with vitamins, and minerals, and is a great grain to include in your diet.
+Wheat Dalia – Wheat dalia is also known fada, broken wheat, cracked wheat, godhuma rava, or samba rava.
+It is a healthy alternative to rice because it has more fiber and fewer calories.
+It is also packed with vitamins and minerals and is an excellent grain for your diet.

 You can replace dalia with bulgur wheat or durum wheat.

-Dhuli Moong Dal – Along with broken wheat, we will use dhuli moong dal (yellow moong dal, split and husked yellow petite lentils), which adds protein to this healthy dish.
-You can also use green moong dal, toor dal, or red masoor dal in place of yellow lentil.
+Dhuli Moong Dal – Along with broken wheat, you need dhuli moong dal (yellow moong dal, split, and husked petite yellow lentils), which adds protein to this healthy dish.
+You can also use green moong dal, toor dal, or red masoor dal instead of yellow lentil.

-Ghee – Ghee gives a delicious flavor to this dalia khichdi recipe.
+Ghee – Ghee gives a delicious flavor to this daliya khichdi recipe.
 To make vegan khichdi, use oil in its place.

-Veggies – To make the khichdi healthier, I like to add veggies like carrots, green beans, potatoes, and cauliflower.
-You can add veggies of your choice or skip them totally.
+Veggies – I like adding carrots, green beans, potatoes, and cauliflower to make the khichdi healthier.
+You can add veggies of your choice or skip them.

 Others – You will also need cumin seeds, whole dry red chilies, green chilies, fresh ginger, turmeric powder, asafetida (hing), cilantro (fresh coriander leaves), lime juice, and salt.